prashleigh/CB-demo_2025-04-02/pages/about.md

 - a CSV of collection metadata
 - a folder of JPG images or PDF documents
+- here is another bullet on this list

 The template repository features four objects from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital).